laserpants/elm-recipes/README.md

 ### A note about pipelines

 The [`elm-update-pipeline`](https://package.elm-lang.org/packages/laserpants/elm-update-pipeline/latest/) library is used in the implementation of this package, as well as in many of the following examples.
-It relies on a style of code where the pipe operator serves to express monadic chaining of updates:
+It is based on a style of code in which the pipe operator facilitates monadic *chaining* of updates:

 ```elm
 update : Msg -> Model -> ( Model, Cmd Msg )